-Bun provides native bindings for working with PostgreSQL databases with a modern, Promise-based API.
+Bun provides native bindings for working with SQL databases through a unified Promise-based API that supports both PostgreSQL and SQLite.
 The interface is designed to be simple and performant, using tagged template literals for queries and offering features like connection pooling, transactions, and prepared statements.

 const users = await sql`